TomPace101/nanopore_diffusion/notes.md

+# Simulation

-_TODO_ read about fixed potential calculation, prepare to do it
+_EFFORT_ read about fixed potential calculation, prepare to do it

+_TODO_ use hash or other basename as a top directory?  maybe not.
+Right now, this base name isn't stored.
+That seems to be an issue for the data collection as well.

+The issue is only going to get worse if we don't do this.
+So, eventually, you will do this.

+_TODO_ a way to clean up meshes and solutions that are no longer desired This would be a lot easier if you use the hash as a base folder.

 _TODO_ data collection in post-processing
 - collect_results.py